fossabot/lego/README.md

 	3. Not for everyone

 ### 1. Grow with the product
-LEGO is a framework designed to grow with developers from the first service to multiple resilient microservices at descent scale.
+LEGO is a framework designed to grow with developers from the first service to multiple resilient microservices at decent scale.

 ### 2. Defer decisions
 Making technical decisions can be needlessly time consuming, especially at the early stage of a product development.
 That is the reason why LEGO made a lot of these decisions for you and as trivial as possible.
 That means you won't be locked-in into a specific vendor technology.